SHTOOLS/SHTOOLS/src/pydoc/pymakegridglqc.md

 `lmax_calc` : optional, integer, default = `lmax`
 :   The maximum spherical harmonic degree used in evaluating the function.
 This must be less than or equal to `lmax`.

-`extend` : input, optional, integer, default = 0
+`extend` : input, optional, bool, default = False
-:   If 1, compute the longitudinal band for 360 E.
+:   If True, compute the longitudinal band for 360 E.

 # Description